 What is a staging environment?

 It is a full copy of your production website on which you can do experiment without the risk of changing your public website.
 In other words, you can do whatever you want in the staging environment without affecting the production site (the live site).
 When changes and final checking are done, simply apply the changes to the live site.
+A managed WordPress hosting should provide staging environment in their package.

 Next, we’ll explain on how to create a staging environment on your site, and how to apply changes to the production site.